WebTender/kuma-waybar/README.md

 PRs will be considered.

-If you find use of this project, consider a BTC donation:
+If you make use of this project, consider a BTC donation:
 `BC1QZ3QQLZ5LK89DRKAU5N4HG47R9GFEMLYAKUCAMD`